forensic-architecture/devops/timemap_datasheet/docs/GCP_README.md

 ansible-playbook -i inventories/webservers_gcp.yml _master yml --ask-become-pass
 ````

 You will be prompted for your ansible key password.
-This will install both timemap and datasheet.
+This will install both Timemap and Datasheet.